Meimeishou/EW_dmGWAS-Java/README.md

 ## 5. Export the result to Cytoscape and Build Network
 See **network_generate.R**
+Input: EW_dmGWAS output file
+Output: two files of top x modules that are ready to import to Cytoscape to build the network

 Use function **top_modules(x)** to get the edge weight and node weigt file for top x modules